telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-dashboard/project-setup.md

 ---
-title: Project Setup
+title: Set Up the Project
-page_title: Project Setup | Music Store Dashboard Tutorial
+page_title: Set Up the Project | Music Store Dashboard Tutorial
 description: "Learn how to set up the Kendo UI Music Store Dashboard sample project by using Telerik UI for ASP.NET MVC."
 slug: projectsetup_muscistoredashboard_aspnetmvc
 position: 1
 ---

-# Project Setup
+# Set Up the Project

-## Database
+## Handle the Database

 The Kendo UI Music Store Dashboard demo application uses an SQL Server database with sample data for artists, albums, orders, etc.

 To populate the sample database, the application uses Entity Framework Code First migrations to create the database and seed the sample data.
-The migrations are configured to only run in `DEBUG` mode.
-If you run it in the `RELEASE` mode, the code assumes that the database is already created and does not try to create or seed the data.
+The migrations are configured to only run in the `Debug` mode.
+If you run it in the `Release` mode, the code assumes that the database is already created and does not try to create or seed the data.

 The connection string configured in the `web.config` file is set to use `LocalDB` and will connect to a local database file in the `App_Data` folder. `LocalDB` requires an SQL Server 2012 or later.